jallanxjallan/onemanairforce/adaptation/scenes/cameron_gets_inspired.md

 title: Cameron Curious
 date: October 1988
 location: Jakarta Post
-status: Rewrite and place
+status: Rewrite
 ---

-# Synopsis
+Muharto tells Cameron and Syd that he is still disturbed by the inability, or perhaps reluctance, of the retired officers to provide information.
+Muharto wonders if they know what had happened to the gold.
+If, as Sulaiman suspected, the crash site had been visited by a military outfit, who would have been capable of extracting the gold, then perhaps the officers did not want to stir up trouble.

-Victor's story of Spoor gunning for Freeberg fires his curiosity.
-Cameron tells Sabam that he would like to do more research into the story as a basis for a grad-school paper when he returns home.
-Sabam wishes him luck, but tells Cameron to do it on his own time and do not involve the Jakarta Post.
-Syd tells Cameron that Sabam is right.
-The government does not like journalists or academics reexamining the past.
-If the fate of Bob Freeberg remains a mystery, they must think it is for good reason, perhaps to avoid questions about what might have happened to the gold.
+An office boy arrives with a stack of copies for Muharto.
+He thanks everyone and takes his leave.
+Cameron tells Syd that, if what Muharto suspects is correct, this is a great story.
+Syd advises Cameron to not get involved, as who knows where this might lead.
+But Cameron is adamant, so Syd suggests he invent a cover story.
+Cameron agrees, and later tells Sabam that he  would like to do more research into the story as a basis for a grad-school paper when he returns home.
+Sabam wishes him luck, and recommends a book he had found in the reference section of the newly opened National Library a few weeks before.
+Sabam also reminds Cameron to do this on his own time, and not to involve the Jakarta Post.